 - Grassroots funds may not be used for the following kind of expenditures: art, music and dance therapists; fundraising events; artifacts; high school band activities or equipment; artwork; interest on loans, fines or litigation costs; capital expenditures; lobbying expenses; contingency funds; oral history and history projects; science programs; deficit reduction; tuition for academic study; food or beverages for hospitality or entertainment functions; acrobatics; aerobic dance; beauty/scholarship pageants; clowning; comedy; cosmetology; essay contests; fashion shows; juggling; magic shows; martial arts; mineralogy/gemology; modeling; nature presentations; prizes, scholarships or financial awards; quiz bowls; or travel presentations.

-Past grant amounts have a range of $150 to $1,500.
+There is no set grant amount, but past grants have a range of $100 to $1,000.
 For exceptional projects, more may be awarded.
 Organizations requesting larger amounts–that fail to show good planning, sound financing, and innovation–may actually be less competitive because the request overreaches the capacity to perform.

 ACMC & NCAC SUPPORT RECOGNITION

 Organizations awarded Grassroots funding from ACMC are required to recognize the Arts Council of Moore County’s and the N.C.
 Art Council’s investment in your program.
 Please adhere to the following requirements about logo use and credit line.
 Failure to provide proper credit may jeopardize future funding for your organization or program.